ChrisJones87/exercise-sp-1/README.md

   the tiles are shuffled and the user has to put the image back together again.
 Once they are back a congratulations message is shown.
   The user can also reset during a level to show the original image and start over.
 - The logout link logs the user out returning to the login page

+## Design Patterns

+- MVC is used for the presentation layer for the main website
+- The mediator design pattern is used to separate the controllers from the database login
+  - The MediatR library is used
+  - Sign In and Sign Out are turned into commands (SignInCommand and SignOutCommand)
+  - Handlers for each take these commands and perform the sign in and out functionality.
+The controllers are only used for routing, model binding and returning the appropriate views.

 # TODO